pksrc/cloudtekki/content/posts/euc/eso.md

 ## Configuration
  1. Once the appliance is deployed and powered on, launch a web browser to access Admin Portal by navigating to the FQDN (over HTTPS) of the appliance
 	{{<image src="/img/euc/eso/eso_7.png" caption="ESO Admin Portal Login">}}
+> **Note:** Using IP Address (in lieu of FQDN) to access the Admin Portal on a web browser will result in an error due to certificate validation failure when attempting to login.
+This is because the certificates are generated for Hostname.Domain combination provided during appliance deployment.
+Please use FQDN to access Admin Portal on web browser.
+Hosts file entry should work if unable to register in DNS

  2. Log in with the password configured during the deployment of the appliance (Username is “admin”)
  3. The “Home Page” provides an overview and links to configure UAG list and access Dashboards
 	{{<image src="/img/euc/eso/eso_39.png" caption="ESO Admin Portal Home Page">}}